fsspencer/magento2-gulp-package/README.md

 ### Implement on Magento

 To make this work on Magento, you need to add css/styles.css and js/script.js at the head of each module you want.
-If you want to apply them on every Magento page, you need to add it on the <default> tag.
+If you want to apply them on every Magento page, you need to add it on the default.xml layout file, as it comes with this package.

 That's it!
 Have a happy coding!